snowman2/member_proximity/README.md

 # member_proximity
 Find members of the church who are closest to an address based on ward directory.

+Before using this tool, you may want to check out Ward Maps: https://www.lds.org/maps/directory/.

 This uses the Nomatim geocoder credit “© OpenStreetMap contributors”. https://www.openstreetmap.org/copyright